 No CM, ministers from other states; AAP invites only Delhi residents for swearing-in ceremony

-New Delhi, Feb 13: Aam Aadmi Party's senior leader Gopal Rai on Thursday said that Arvind Kejriwal's oath-taking ceremony on February 16 will be a Delhi specific event.
+New Delhi, Feb 13: Aam Aadmi Party's (AAP) senior leader Gopal Rai on Thursday said that Arvind Kejriwal's oath-taking ceremony on February 16 will be a Delhi specific event.

 Speaking to a news agency on Thursday, Rai said, "No chief minister or political leader from other states will be invited for the ceremony that is going to be specific to Delhi."